Why Kids Start Smoking

 - They see smoking as a way of rebelling and showing independence.

 - They think that everyone else is smoking and that they should, too.

-- The price is right—in places where low tobacco taxes have kept the price down, it is easier for kids to get cigarettes.
+- The price is right—in places where low tobacco taxes have kept the price down, it is easier for kids to afford cigarettes.

 The majority of children in elementary school and the early part of middle school have never tried a cigarette.
-Most will tell you that they never will smoke cigarettes.
+Most will tell you that they never will smoke cigarettes and they mean what they’re saying.
 But as they get older, some will become more open to the idea of smoking.

-Cigarette companies shape their advertising campaigns to portray smokers as cool, sexy, independent, fun, attractive and living on the edge—images that appeal to many teens.
-As a result, they try smoking and many get hooked.
+Tobacco companies shape their marketing campaigns to portray smokers as cool, sexy, independent, fun, attractive and living on the edge—images that appeal to many teens.
+As a result, they try smoking and don’t understand that they can become addicted after smoking as few as 100 cigarettes (five packs).
 Only 5 percent of high-school-age smokers believe they'll still be smoking five years after graduation, but they don't understand how difficult quitting can be.
 Research shows that after eight years, 75 percent of those smokers still will use some form of tobacco.